mlabuda2/nf-tower-docs/docs/orgs-and-teams/organizations.md

 **2.** On the dialog, fill in the fields as per your organization.
 The **Name** and **Full name** fields are compulsory.

 !!! warning
     A valid name for the organization must follow specific pattern.
-Please refer the UI for further instructions.
+Please refer to the UI for further instructions.

 **3.** The rest of the fields such as **Description**, **Location**, **Website URL** and **Logo Url** are optional.

-**4.** Once the details are filled-in, you can access the newly created organization using the [organizations page](https://tower.nf/orgs), which lists all of your organizations.
+**4.** Once the details are filled in, you can access the newly created organization using the [organizations page](https://tower.nf/orgs), which lists all of your organizations.

 !!! tip
     It is possible to change the values of the optional fields either using the **Edit** option on the [organizations page](https://tower.nf/orgs) or using the **Settings** tab within the organization page, provided that you are the **Owner** of the organization .

 !!! note
-    A list of all the included **Members**, **Teams** and **Collaborators** can be found at the organization page.
+    A list of all the included **Members**, **Teams**, and **Collaborators** can be found on the organization page.

 ## Members

 Once an organization is created, the user who created the organization is the default owner of that organization.
-It is also possible to invite/add other members as well.
+It is also possible to invite or add other members as well.

-Tower, provides access control for members of an organization by classifying them either as an **Owner** or a **Member**.
+Tower provides access control for members of an organization by classifying them either as an **Owner** or a **Member**.
 Each organization can have multiple owners and members.

 !!! note
-    **Owners** have full read/write access to modify members, teams, collaborators and setting within a organization. **Members** are limited in their actions.
+    **Owners** have full read/write access to modify members, teams, collaborators, and settings within a organization. **Members** are limited in their actions.

 ### Create a new member